 - If you’re not intending to see each other before the ceremony: you can plan to do immediate family photos with your respective families, separately.
 For example, just the bride with her parents and siblings.
 And then completely separate, the groom with his parents and siblings.
 (This also works well with wedding party images!
 Bride + Bridesmaids or Groom + Groomsmen photos taken pre-ceremony.
 Then you only have to worry about the big group photo after the ceremony!)

-- Or, if you are intending on having a First Look (which always gets our vote, if you’re curious why – you can read all about that HERE): then you can actually plan to do the majority of your family and wedding party photos pre-ceremony!
+- Or, if you are intending on having a wedding day First Look (which always gets our vote, if you’re curious why – you can read all about that on the blog): then you can actually plan to do the majority of your family and wedding party photos pre-ceremony!
 This way all that’s left afterward are maybe a few extended family photos.
 Then you have tons of time to focus on photos with your new husband/wife and are able to get to your party quicker!

 Bonus: Use our sample family formal list to get started!